 21For Israel broke away from the House of David, and they made Jeroboam son of Nebat king.
 Jeroboam caused Israel to stray from the LORD and to commit great sin, 22and the Israelites persisted in all the sins which Jeroboam had committed; they did not depart from them.
 23In the end, the LORD removed Israel from His presence, as He had warned them through all His servants the prophets.
 So the Israelites were deported from their land to Assyria, as is still the case.

-24The king of Assyria brought [people] from Babylon, Cuthah, Avva, Hamath, and Sephar-vaim, and he settled them in the towns of Samaria in place of the Israelites; they took possession of Samaria and dwelt in its towns.
+24The king of Assyria brought [people] from Babylon, Cuthah, Avva, Hamath, and Sepharvaim, and he settled them in the towns of Samaria in place of the Israelites; they took possession of Samaria and dwelt in its towns.
 25When they first settled there, they did not worship the LORD; so the LORD sent lions against them which killed some of them.
 26They said to the king of Assyria: “The nations which you deported and resettled in the towns of Samaria do not know the rules of the God of the land; therefore He has let lions loose against them which are killing them—for they do not know the rules of the God of the land.”

 27The king of Assyria gave an order: “Send there one of the priests whom you have deported; let himb go and dwell there, and let him teach them the practices of the God of the land.”
 28So one of the priests whom they had exiled from Samaria came and settled in Bethel; he taught them how to worship the LORD.
 29However, each nation continued to make its own gods and to set them up in the cult places which had been made by the people of Samaria; each nation [set them up] in the towns in which it lived.
 30The Babylonians made Succoth-benoth, and the men of Cuth made Nergal, and the men of Hamath made Ashima, 31and the Avvites made Nibhaz and Tartak; and the Sepharvites burned their children [as offerings] to Adrammelech and Anamelech, the gods of Sepharvaim.
 32They worshiped the LORD, but they also appointed from their own ranks priests of the shrines, who officiated for them in the cult places.
 33They worshiped the LORD, while serving their own gods according to the practices of the nations from which they had been deported.
 34To this day, they follow their former practices.
 They do not worship the LORD [properly].
 They do not follow the laws and practices, the Teaching and Instruction that the LORD enjoined upon the descendants of Jacob—who was given the name Israel—35with whom He made a covenant and whom He commanded: “You shall worship no other gods; you shall not bow down to them nor serve them nor sacrifice to them.
 36You must worship only the LORD your God, who brought you out of the land of Egypt with great might and with an outstretched arm: to Him alone shall you bow down and to Him alone shall you sacrifice.
 37You shall observe faithfully, all your days, the laws and the practices; the Teaching and Instruction that Ic wrote down for you; do not worship other gods.
 38Do not forget the covenant that I made with you; do not worship other gods.
 39Worship only the LORD your God, and He will save you from the hands of all your enemies.”
 40But they did not obey; they continued their former practices.
 41Those nations worshiped the LORD, but they also served their idols.
 To this day their children and their children’s children do as their ancestors did.